New Concentrations and Minors

 Procedure for Submitting Proposals for Concentrations and Minors

-Each new concentration in either an undergraduate or graduate program, and minor is subject to review and approval by the Academic Senate and the Office of Graduate and Undergraduate Programs.
-Upon approval by the Provost, the Office of the Chancellor is notified in compliance with Executive Order 602, University Policy S14-9 provides guidelines for concentrations in graduate and undergraduate degree programs as follows:
+Each new concentration in either an undergraduate or graduate program, or minor is subject to review and approval by the Academic Senate and the Office of Graduate and Undergraduate Programs.
+Upon approval by the Provost, the Office of the Chancellor is notified about concentrations in compliance with Executive Order 1071.
+Guidelines for concentrations in graduate and undergraduate degree programs are as follows:

 - Undergraduate Major Degrees

 - Concentrations within degree program must constitute less than half of the units required in the program, which could include preparation for the major , core courses, and major requirements

 - At least 10% of the units for the degree must have a unique set of requirements for that concentration.

 - Concentrations, with a degree program must have at least 50% similarity in core coursework requirements for the master's degree among the base major and all concentrations within the degree, not including culminating experience (project, portfolio, or 299) units.

 - At least 30% of the units for the degree must be a unique set of requirements for that concentration.